 • Endpoint: /dataset-from-filter-params

-• Description: Create a dataset in PromptLayer programmatically.
-Datasets are built from request history.
+• Description: Create a dataset in PromptLayer programmatically from your request history.

 Example Payload